BigSoftVideo/DOTE/glossary.md

 ### Transcript <a id='transcript'></a>

 A Transcript is a specific textual object in _DOTE_ that is created and edited in the [Editor](#editor).

+### Transcript Clip <a id='transcript-clip'></a>

+A [Transcript Clip](transcript-clip.md) is an annotation or note attached to a specific segment of a Transcript.
+It contains a comment, tags and styling.
+The scope of the Clip is from a starting character/line to an ending character/line in a Transcript.

+Transcript Clips can be assigned a specific shape and line/box and background colour.

+Transcript Clips are also known as T-Clips.

 ### Transcript Heuristics <a id='heuristics'></a>